Shire of Mornington Peninsula

-The Mornington Peninsula Shire is a local government area in southeastern Metropolitan Melbourne, Victoria, Australia.
-It is located to the south of the Melbourne City Centre.
-It has an area of 724 square kilometres and in June 2018 it had a population of 165,822.
+The Mornington Peninsula Shire is a local government area in southeastern metropolitan Melbourne, Victoria, Australia.
+Located to the south of the Melbourne city centre, it covers its namesake Mornington Peninsula, and is headquartered in the suburb of Rosebud.
+It has an area of 724 sqkm and at the it had a population of 168,948.

 History

 The Mornington Peninsula Shire came into existence on 15 December 1994 when the state government amalgamated the previous Shires of Flinders, Hastings and Mornington.

 Mornington Peninsula Shire's predecessor LGAs (green) as they were in 1994.
 The administrative centres of the former LGAs are marked by green dots.

 On August 13, 2019, the Shire voted to declare a climate emergency in response to other similar declarations from councils around Australia.
+This declaration was later overturned by a motion in April 2025, which passed with a 6–5 vote.

 The Shire abolished the 150-year-old tradition of reciting a prayer before Council meetings in December 2020.
-According to the Australian National Secular Lobby, the Shire was the first council or parliament to be removed from their list of government institutions that impose prayers on elected representatives”.
+According to the Australian National Secular Lobby, the Shire was "the first council or parliament to be removed from their list of government institutions that impose prayers on elected representatives”.